kingluddite/web-dev-notes/js/babel/01-transpiling.md

 var myArrowFunction = () => "Hello, ES2015";
 ```

-you will see it transpiled on the write as:
+You will see it transpiled on the write as:

 ```js
 "use strict";